fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * In general the features provided on the admin side are the default Django-provided features.
 However, the Bookings list display from the Booking model is customized.

 * An approval process is added whereby bookings default to not approved until the admin approves them.
 This is to allow the admin to control booking volumes and intervene if a problem arises.
 The system is coded to automatically prevent an individual from double-booking themselves.
 However, because these are group lessons multiple bookings at the same time by different individuals are allowed.
 Consideration was given to coding in an upper limit on bookings for any given lesson but doing this would lead to other issues arising.
 Firstly, from a customer viewpoint, if a booking is refused due to business volumes the system should suggest alternatives.
 Failure to provide alternatives is considered a poor UX.
-However this level of sophistication does not form part of the MVP but could be considered as a future feature.
+However, this level of sophistication does not form part of the MVP but could be considered as a future feature.
 Secondly, the business already expects and caters to different business volumes throughout the weeks and seasons.
 Therefore setting a single upper limit is not a viable solution.
 Again a more sophisticated solution allowing the admin to set limits for specific time periods or lessons could be considered as a future feature.
 The downside of the current solution is that in the event of too many bookings the business will have to contact individuals and manually adjust bookings.
 However, given that this is a small but established business that already has a reasonably good idea of expected volumes and typically can cater for this, it does not anticipate significant issues for now.
 If business volumes grow, the future features described above can be added.

 * The booking display list includes the customer first name and the name is also a link to the customers details in the related customer model.
 When the business is using the booking list in a practical use scenario such as preparing equipment for a particular lesson, easy access to the customer profile is very useful rather than having to search the user for each booking in the seperate customer model.